Developing a Program Abroad

 - Program Info: dates, location, rationale, and learning objectives for the program

-- Academics: details regarding the proposed academic offerings for the program, including itinerary, excursions & activities, and a draft syllabus
+- Academics: details regarding the proposed academic offerings for the program, including itinerary, number of contact hours (classroom and experiential), excursions & activities, and a draft syllabus

 - Location Information: details and rationale about the proposed location(s) of a program